srackham/obsidian.nvim/CONTRIBUTING.md

 TL;DR: `make test`

-Tests are written in the `test/` folder and are run using the [Plenary](https://github.com/nvim-lua/plenary.nvim) test harness.
+Tests are written in the `tests/` folder and are run using [mini.test](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-test.md).
+The make command will download the dependencies for you.
-Since Plenary is a dependency of `obsidian.nvim`, you probably already have it installed somewhere.
-To run the tests locally you'll need to know where it's installed, which depends on your plugin manager.
-In my case I use `Lazy.nvim` which puts Plenary at `~/.local/share/nvim/lazy/plenary.nvim/`.
+For a reference of using mini.test, see [this](https://github.com/echasnovski/mini.nvim/blob/main/TESTING.md).
+We are currently in the process of migrating from busted style tests to mini's style, if you are writing test for a new module, prefer the mini style.

 ### Building the vim user documentation